GreyKeenan/dukesup/index.md

 Ending the Game
 ==================================================

-In order to take an opponent's CASTLE, it must be face-up and any DUKE guarding it must be taken in the same turn.
+In order to take an opponent's CASTLE, it must be face-up, and any DUKE guarding it must be taken in the same turn.
-At this point, the attacking player gets a chance to play any additional cards from their hand before moving on to scoring.
+At this point, the game is over.
+The attacking player gets a chance to play any additional cards from their hand before moving on to scoring.

-Additionally, if a player empties both their draw and diacard piles, meaning all of their cards are either on the table or in their hand, they get a chance to play cards from their hand before moving on to scoring.
+Additionally, if a player empties both their draw and discard piles, meaning all of their cards are either on the table or in their hand, the game is over.

-THE MOVE
+The attacking player gets a chance to play any additional cards from their hand before moving on to scoring.

+Playing Your CASTLE
 --------------------------------------------------

 Finally, there is an "advanced" move (it's not that complicated) that can be used to end the game, where a player attempts to use their own CASTLE to take their opponent's.